hitansh169810/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple Tic tac toe game using simple javascript, HTMl and CSS
+A simple Tic tac toe game using vanilla javascript, HTMl and CSS